Diplomado

 1. Chilean Society

-2. Chilean History and Culture Through Literature and Film
+2. Chilean History and Culture through Literature and Film

-3. Early Chilean History
+3. Chilean History

-4. The Social History of Chile
+4. Social History of Chile

 The Social History of Chile module provides a social history of the 20th century.
 It provides an overview of Chile's main social, cultural, and political characteristics, emphasizing processes of social change: a country primarily rural and traditionally Catholic experiences urban growth, the diversification of its politics, and the flowering of its own art, music and literature.